AP sources: US border agency leader is being forced out

 Associated Press

-WASHINGTON (AP) — The head of U.S. Customs and Border Protection is being forced out of his job leading the nation’s largest law enforcement agency as the number of illegal crossings rose to the highest level ever recorded in a fiscal year, according to two people familiar with the matter.
+WASHINGTON (AP) — The head of U.S. Customs and Border Protection is being forced out of his job leading the nation’s largest law enforcement agency as agents encounter record numbers of migrants entering the U.S. from Mexico, according to two people familiar with the matter.

-Chris Magnus, who has been commissioner less than a year, was told to resign or be fired, according to two people who briefed on the matter but not authorized to speak publicly and did so on condition of anonymity.
+Chris Magnus was told to resign or be fired less than a year after he was confirmed as the Biden administration’s choice to lead the agency, according to two people who were briefed on the matter and spoke on condition of anonymity because they were not authorized to speak publicly.
+He is refusing to step down.

-It is part of a larger shakeup expected at Homeland Security as officials struggle to manage migrants coming from a wider range of countries, including Venezuela, Cuba and Nicaragua.
+Magnus’s removal is part of a larger shakeup expected at Homeland Security as it struggles to manage migrants coming from a wider range of countries, including Venezuela, Cuba and Nicaragua.
+This comes as Republicans are likely to take control of the House in January and are expected to launch investigations into the border.

-Migrants were stopped 2.38 million times in the fiscal year that ended Sept.
+Migrants were stopped 2.38 million times at the Mexican border in the fiscal year that ended Sept.
 30, up 37% from the year before.
 The annual total surpassed 2 million for the first time in August and is more than twice the highest level during Donald Trump’s presidency, in 2019.

 Brandon Judd, the president of the National Border Patrol Council, confirmed that Magnus was being pushed out.